ribru17/ts_query_ls/README.md

 diagnostics by passing the `--fix` flag.
 If no directories are specified to be checked, then the command will search for all queries in the current directory.

+It may also be useful to specify the workspace directory with the `--workspace` flag (defaults to the current directory).
+This is the directory that will be scanned for query modules when `; inherits` is used.

 > **NOTE:** This command performs a superset of the work done by the lint
 > command; it reads the query's language to validate query structure, node
 > names, etc.